ABHINAY-31/translator_1/README.md

 # Key things to install or explore
--- genrate  the Api for the for firebase , cloud cision and translator.\n -- Provide different modes to extract text and covert it to audio.\n -- Created a login and signup part as well to create a user id and store user data in the firebase, also create the separate storage for each user to store the audio.
+-- genrate  the Api for the for firebase , cloud cision and translator.<br>
+-- Provide different modes to extract text and covert it to audio.<br>
+-- Created a login and signup part as well to create a user id and store user data in the firebase, also create the separate storage for each user to store the audio.<br>